Why can’t I view the Apache Spark history events or logs from the Spark web UI in Amazon EMR?

 • The default directory was changed from HDFS to a different file system, such as Amazon Simple Storage Service (Amazon S3).

-For more information, see View persistent application user interfaces - Considerations and limitations.
+For more information, see Considerations and limitations.

 Note: The persistent Spark History Server isn't suitable for load testing or for viewing thousands of Spark applications running in parallel.
 To load test or to view many applications, use the on-cluster Spark History Server.

 On-cluster Spark History Server events aren't accessible if you save the Spark events in an S3 bucket on Amazon EMR releases before 6.3* and 5.30.
 The Spark History Server in these Amazon EMR versions doesn't have the emrfs-hadoop-assembly JAR file required to access S3 buckets.
-Without this JAR file, you receive the following error when trying to access Spark History Server events:
+Without this JAR file, you receive the following error when you try to access Spark History Server events:

 INFO FsHistoryProvider: History server ui acls disabled; users with admin permissions: ; groups with admin permissions